Social background of officers and other ranks in the British Army, 1750–1815

+An officer and two privates of the 52nd Foot in 1756.
+Most officers were members of the upper and middle classes, while virtually all privates were working class.

-Social background of officers and other ranks in the British Army, 1750–1815 discusses career paths and social stratification in the British Army from the mid-eighteenth century to the end of the Napoleonic Wars.
+Social background of officers and other ranks in the British Army, 1750–1815 explains career paths and social stratification in the British Army from the mid-eighteenth century to the end of the Napoleonic Wars.
 The British army of the period was mainly recruited through volunteer enlistment.
 Most recruits were young men from the lowest social classes who could not find a livelihood on the civilian labour market.
 The non-commissioned officers were promoted soldiers sharing the social background of the rank and file.
 Literacy was a basic requirement for promotion to non-commissioned rank; writing and basic mathematical skills were compulsory for ranks above corporal.
 About ten percent of the commissioned officers were former sergeants, but the majority came from higher social strata.
 Aristocracy and gentry were over-represented in the higher ranks, but most officers came from a background of landowners, or were the sons of clergymen, lawyers, doctors or successful merchants.
 The purchase system was the mechanism through which the officer corps was structured according to social class.